FitzsimmonsCM/Fitzkundert-Recipes/breakfast/pancakes_buttermilk.md

 7. Serve the pancakes immediately, or keep warm on a wire rack set on a rimmed baking sheet in a warm oven while you cook the remaining 3 batches.
 Serve with warm maple syrup and butter.

 **Notes**

 1. Pancake dry mix can be scaled up as many times as you'd like.
 Each batch of pancakes takes 11 ounces of dry mix to make (about 2 cups plus 2 tablespoons).

+2. The buttermilk can be substituted as follows:

+    - 2 parts yogurt (regular or greek), 1 part milk
+    - 1 part sour cream, 1 part milk
+    - 1 part crème fraîche, 1 part milk

-2. The sour cream can be replaced with more buttermilk.
+3. The sour cream can be replaced with more buttermilk.